[UPDATE]: This post was updated on August 11, 2016.

 Migrate public folders from Exchange 2003 to Exchange 2013/2016/2019

 This scenario is the most troublesome.
-Since there’s no coexistence allowed between Exchange 2003 and Exchange 2013/2016, direct migration of any data between these versions, including public folders, is not possible natively.
-To be able to migrate public folders from Exchange 2003 to Exchange 2013/2016 you need to carry out a so-called double-hop migration which involves pre-installing and migrating to Exchange 2007 or Exchange 2010 first.
+Since there’s no coexistence allowed between Exchange 2003 and Exchange 2013/2016/2019, direct migration of any data between these versions, including public folders, is not possible natively.
+To be able to migrate public folders from Exchange 2003 to Exchange 2013 or higher, you need to carry out a so-called double-hop migration which involves pre-installing and migrating to Exchange 2007 or Exchange 2010 first.

 For obvious reasons this process includes engaging more resources and increases the overall cost of the entire migration project.
 The only way to shorten the migration path in this scenario is using a third party migration tool, which will be discussed at the end of this article.

 Migrate public folders from Exchange 2007/2010 to Exchange 2013/2016/2019

 This scenario has already been covered on our blog recently.
 The main point that needs to be noticed are the prerequisites.
 As mentioned before, you need to have Exchange Server 2007 SP3 RU10 (or later) onboard to be able to migrate public folders from Exchange 2007 and Exchange Server 2010 SP3 (or later) to perform a migration from Exchange 2010.
-Also, before running the migration scripts all users mailboxes need to be moved to Exchange 2013/2016.
+Also, before running the migration scripts all users mailboxes need to be moved to a modern Exchange Server.

 Although the migration scripts are available for download in Microsoft download center, fiddling around with scripts and preparing CSV mapping files is not something that makes the whole process the easiest to perform.
 What’s more, the process involves locking down public folders for some time, which obviously affects the workflow of users heavily and is not desired by many companies.

 To eliminate those inconveniences you can still use a third party migration tool called CodeTwo Exchange Migration that doesn’t require installing specific service packs or updates on the legacy servers.
 It also allows to migrate public folders while users are still using them.
 Let’s get down to details then.